-BiographyKathleen MacVarish directs the community and workforce development programs in the Office of Public Health Practice (PHP) and has an appointment in the environmental health department.
-Kathleen teaches MPH courses that focus on environmental health, community engagement, and public health preparedness.
-Major PHP programs under her direction include: Urban Actions, Local Public Health Institute of MA, MA Public Health Regionalization Project and the related Practice Based Research Network, and the New England Public Health Training Center.
+BiographyKathleen MacVarish directs the workforce development programs in the Activist Lab at the Boston University School of Public Health and has a faculty appointment in the environmental health department as Associate Professor of the Practice.
+She teaches MPH courses that focus on environmental health, community engagement, and public health preparedness.
+Major programs under her direction include: Local Public Health Institute of MA, MA Public Health Regionalization Project, the New England Public Health Training Center, and the School Health Institute for Education and Leadership Development.
 A number of workforce development programs have received state and national recognition for innovation and best practices.
 Kathleen was a local Board of Health Agent in Massachusetts for 15 years and also directed local tobacco control programs and worked as a Sanitarian/Inspector in California and New York.
 She has been a Registered Sanitarian since 1986 and currently holds national (Registered Environmental Health Specialist) and state (Registered Sanitarian) credentials.
-She received a B.S. in Food Science from Cornell University and an M.S. in Environmental Studies from UMass Lowell.
-In 2012 she graduated from the Centers for Disease Control and Prevention Environmental Public Health Leadership Institute.
-Her professional activities have included a variety of appointed and elected positions in national and state associations.
+She received a BS in Food Science from Cornell University and an MS in Environmental Studies from UMass Lowell.
+In 2012 she graduated from the Centers for Disease Control and Prevention Environmental Public Health Leadership Institute and in 2016 she matriculated in the MEd Instructional Design program at UMass Boston.
+Kathleen’s professional activities have included a variety of appointed and elected positions in national and state associations.
 She serves by Governor appointment as chair of the MA Board of Registration of Sanitarians.
 She is a past-president of the Massachusetts Health Officers Association and currently serves as co-chair of their education committee.
-She is a former executive board member of the Massachusetts Environmental Health Association (MEHA) and an active member of MEHA and its parent organization, the National Environmental Health Association (NEHA).
+She is a former executive board member of the Massachusetts Environmental Health Association (MEHA) and an active member of its parent organization, the National Environmental Health Association (NEHA).
 Kathleen serves as a site visitor for the Council on Education for Public Health and peer reviewer for the Journal of Environmental Health.
-She also served on a workgroup and a think tank for the Public Health Accreditation Board and on a NEHA and International Food Protection Training Institute committee to develop the retail food curriculum within the Food and Drug Administration framework for professional food safety education.
+She also served on a work group and a think tank for the Public Health Accreditation Board and on a NEHA and International Food Protection Training Institute committee to develop the retail food curriculum within the Food and Drug Administration framework for professional food safety education.

 - Cornell University, BS